 Financial assets at amortized cost are subsequently measured using the effective interest method and are subject to impairment.
-Gains and losses are recognized in parent company statement of income when the asset is derecognized, modified or impaired.
+Interest income is recognized as the interest accrues using EIR.

-The Company's financial assets at amortized cost include cash and cash equivalents, short-term investments, receivables, and debt reserve account.
+Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.

-Financial assets designated at FVTOCI (equity investments)
+The Group's financial assets at amortized cost include cash and cash equivalents, short-term cash investments, receivables, debt reserve accounts, due from related parties, contract assets and retention receivable.

-Upon initial recognition, the Company can elect to classify irrevocably its equity investments as equity investments designated at FVTOCI when they meet the definition of equity under PAS 32, Financial Instruments: Presentation and Disclosure, and are not held for trading.
+Financial assets designated at FVOCI (equity investments).
+Upon initial recognition, the Group can elect to classify irrevocably its equity investments as equity investments designated at FVOCI when they meet the definition of equity under PAS 32, Financial Instruments, Presentation and are not held for trading.
 The classification is determined on an instrument-by-instrument basis.

-Gains and losses on these financial assets are never recycled to parent company statement of income.
-Dividends are recognized as other income in the parent company statement of income when the right of payment has been established, except when the Company benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
-Equity investments designated at FVTOCI are not subject to impairment assessment.
+Gains and losses on these financial assets are never recycled to profit or loss.
+Dividends are recognized as other income in profit or loss when the right of payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
+Equity investments designated at FVOCI are not subject to impairment assessment.

-The Company elected to classify irrevocably its equity investments under this category.
+The Group elected to classify irrevocably its quoted and unquoted equity investments under this category.